 There’s more than me-tooism going on.
 It is, for example, easier to start a tech company than ever before – it’s easier to access startup capital, procure basic infrastructure and tools at lower prices, find and cultivate mentors, and join an accelerator program.

 Accelerator programs that focus on early-stage technology companies have grabbed headlines recently.
 The programs are designed to be crash courses in starting a technology company and bringing a product to market.
 They often last three intense months, ending with a structured pitch to a roomful of investors.
-The most famous program is Y Combinator
+The most famous program is Y Combinator, based in Silicon Valley, but there are other programs around the world, including Techstars, 500 Startups, DreamIt, Excelerate, and Seedcamp.

 Component sourcing has already begun to revolutionize the software industry.
 Take a look at Amazon’s or Rackspace’s cloud hosting services, which have lowered the price and complexity of hosting software, or the success of “outsourced” tools like Google Analytics, Twilio’s voice and text messaging infrastructure, or Urban Airship’s iOS notifications.